mutewinter/Framer/README.md

 </code>

 This will parse all of the .png images in the directory you pass and frame them.
-The framed images will be placed in an output folder titled <em>framed</em>.
+The framed images will be placed in an output folder titled
+<code>framed</code> (if it doesn't exist it will be created).

 ## Apple Resources Note